-Could You Be Injured In An Elevator?
+Could You Sue After Being Injured In An Elevator?

 There is a seemingly endless list of mechanical and electronic devices that we use every day, without realizing how dangerous they can be if they malfunction.
 Add to that list elevators, which, although very safe, do and can cause injury when not in proper working order.